 Fully-connected Layer to Convolution Layer Conversion

-FC and convolution layer differ in inputs they target – convolution layer focuses on local input regions, while the FC layer combines the features globally.
+FC and convolution layer differ in the inputs they target – convolution layer focuses on local input regions, while the FC layer combines the features globally.
 However, FC and CONV layer both calculate dot products and therefore are fundamentally similar.
 Hence, we can convert one to another.

 Let’s understand this by way of an example.